tomkat-cr/genericsuite-basecamp/docs/Frontend-Development/GenericSuite-Core/index.md

 cp src/output.css public/
 ```

-To keep the `src/output.css` file updated, during the development cicle open a new terminal and run:
+To keep the `src/output.css` file updated, during the development cycle open a new terminal and run:

 ```bash
 make tailwind